groovmekanik/m4l-oversampling/README.md

 By leveraging these oversampling techniques, developers can significantly improve the audio quality of their Max For Live devices with a choice of methods to best suit their specific needs and constraints.

 If you find this useful, consider donating; https://www.paypal.com/paypalme/groovmekanik

+Huge thanks to Wilson Ryan (aka quail on Discord) for his help and examples